amihaiOff/dotfiles/README.md

 ## System wide vim
 I tried vim mode plus but it confilcts with caps -> escape and doens't have things like `wid`.
 For now using left ctrl + hjkl which I can combine with `option` key to skip words or with shift to highlight words.

+## PyCharm plugins
+- ideavim
+- copilot
+- sourcery
+- atom material icons
+- material theme UI
+- One dark theme
+- tab shifter (might not be in use)
+- forest night (might not be in use)